noviicee/Docker/PersistentDataDemo/Readme.md

 * **Step-1:** <br>
 Create a Docker Image <br>
     * Create a Dockerfile
-    * Use the Dockerfile to start up a nre container
+    * Use the Dockerfile to start up a new container

 * **Step-2** <br>
 Build the docker image by using: